micahscopes/webscape-wanderer/README.md

 Additionally, data such as node positions and colors are smoothly interpolated on the GPU using the amazing [gpu-io](https://github.com/amandaghassaei/gpu-io) library.

-The camera view matrix is also interpolated on the GPU to smooth over timing hiccups.

 Rendering happens with THREE.js via `InstancedBufferGeometry` and `RawShaderMaterial`.
 Due to the custom camera it's not currently straightforward to use other THREE.js stuff with this, but maybe someday it will be!
 Originally rendering was done with PicoGL but there were some difficult issues with WebGL state management.
 Since GPU-IO cooperates well with THREE.js, it was easier to switch to THREE.js.

 ## Features & Project Goals